lightdock/lightdock.github.io/tutorials/basics.md

 ### 1.1.
 What is LightDock?
 LightDock is a protein-protein, protein-peptide and protein-DNA docking protocol based on the [Glowworm Swarm Optimization](https://link.springer.com/article/10.1007/s11721-008-0021-5) (GSO) algorithm.
 In summary, LightDock is:

-- *Ab initio* protocol, which means that only requires of the 3D coordinates of the protein partners for predicting the protein-protein, protein-peptide or protein-DNA complex.
+- *Ab initio* protocol, which means that only requires the 3D coordinates of the protein partners for predicting protein-protein, protein-peptide or protein-DNA complexes.

-- Docking may make use of additional information (coming from experiments or bioinformatics predictions) using **residue restraints**.
-The protocol is capable of taking into account this information in both receptor and ligand partners.
+- Additional information (coming from experiments or bioinformatics predictions) in the form of **residue restraints** may be included during the docking calculations.
+The protocol is capable of taking into account this information in both receptor and/or ligand partners.

-- Capable of modeling protein-protein, protein-peptide and protein-DNA complexes in rigid-body fashion or modeling backbone flexibility using [Anisotropic Network Model](https://en.wikipedia.org/wiki/Anisotropic_Network_Model) (ANM).
+- It is capable of modeling protein-protein, protein-peptide and protein-DNA interactions in rigid-body fashion or modeling backbone flexibility using [Anisotropic Network Model](https://en.wikipedia.org/wiki/Anisotropic_Network_Model) (ANM).
 If ANM mode is activated, LightDock calculates the Ca-Ca ANM model using the awesome [ProDy](http://prody.csb.pitt.edu/) Python library.
-By default, the first 10 non-trivial normal modes are calculated for both receptor and ligand (in every residue backbone, extended to side-chains).
+By default, the first 10 non-trivial normal modes are calculated for both receptor and ligand (in every residue backbone and further extended to the side-chains).
 See [Prody ANM documentation](http://prody.csb.pitt.edu/tutorials/enm_analysis/anm.html) for an example.
 The number of non-trivial normal modes can be tuned by the user.

 - Customizable by the user.
 LightDock is not only a protocol, but a framework for testing and developing custom scoring functions.
 The GSO optimization algorithm is agnostic of the force-field used, so in theory LightDock is capable of minimizing the docking energies in any force-field given by the user.

 - Prepared to scale in [HPC](https://en.wikipedia.org/wiki/Supercomputer) architectures.
 LightDock nature is *embarrassingly parallel* as each swarm is treated as an independent simulation.
 This property makes LightDock to scale up to a number of CPU cores equal to the number of swarms simulated.
 Two implementations are given: 1) [multiprocessing](https://docs.python.org/2/library/multiprocessing.html) (by default) and 2) MPI (using [mpi4py](http://mpi4py.scipy.org/docs/) library, experimental).

-- Capable of using multiple scoring functions during the minimization.
+- It is possible to use several scoring functions during the minimization.
 Instead of specifiying a single scoring function, a file containing the weight and the name of the scoring function can be given as an input.
 LightDock will combine the different scoring functions as a linear combination of their value multiplied by the weight specified in the file.

 ### 1.2.
 Swarms
-In LightDock, the receptor molecule is kept fixed (despite atoms positions could move if ANM mode is enabled).
+In LightDock, the receptor molecule is kept fixed (despite atoms' positions could move if ANM mode is enabled).
 Over its surface, a set of points is calculated.
 Each of these points is a swarm center which represents an independent simulation.
 For example, for complex [1VFB](https://www.rcsb.org/structure/1VFB), 400 swarms are calculated:

 ![Swarms centers](/assets/images/1vfb_swarms_centers.png)

-For each of these swarm centers, a number *N* of glowworms, the algorithm agents, are disposed in a random way (if residue restraints are not being applied).
+For each of these swarm centers, a given number *N* of glowworms, the algorithm agents, are disposed in a random way (if residue restraints are not specified).
 Every glowworm represents a possible ligand conformation.
 In the following figure a set of 300 glowworms is displayed in a single swarm:

 ![Swarms and glowworms](/assets/images/swarm.png)